WooCommerce Product Options 1

 • Automatically synchronizes the stock of a product, hiding variable items that are sold out

-• Creates an SKU for each variable product
+• You can create an SKU for each variable product and also assign different prices

 Cons 👎